Logo

 2. Column re-ordering

-The second thing you can do in this window (before I get into Add or Remove) is re-ordering the columns.
-Unfortunately, there is no drag and drop option, nor is there multi-select.
-To move columns, you must select one by clicking on it and using the arrows on the side to move either to the front or back of the list (far left, far right) or one position at a time up or down the list (which is left or right of course!).
+The second thing a user can do in this window (before I get into Add or Remove) is re-ordering the columns.
+Unfortunately, there is no drag-and-drop option, nor is there multi-select.
+To move columns, users must select one by clicking on it and using the arrows on the side to move either to the front or back of the list (far left, far right) or one position at a time up or down the list (which is left or right of course!).

 Adding & Removing Columns

-The Change Column Display window is also where you can add or remove columns to your SmartList.
-Many times the data you want to see is there, it’s just not a “default” column and all you need to do it add it.
-Here is how you do that (or at least check to see if the column you want is there to be added!).
+The Change Column Display window is also where a user can add or remove columns to a SmartList.
+Many times the data they want to see is there, it's just not a "default" column and all they need to do is add it.
+Here is how to do that (or at least check to see if the column they want is there to be added!).

-First, click on Columns (if you’re not already in the Change Column Display window), then click on Add at the bottom.
-The window that opens is simply called Columns and by default it will be showing you what’s defined as “available” columns.
+First, click on Columns on the SmartList toolbar, then click on Add at the bottom.
+The window that opens is called Columns and by default, it will show what's defined as "available" columns.

 SmartList columns window

-Where I’ve indicated with the arrow is where you will also find a drop down list letting you change to All Columns.
+Where I've indicated with the arrow is where a user will also find a drop-down list letting them change the display to All Columns.

-Now, before you get excited, depending on the Smartlist, you may not see any difference in the listing here.
-What you see depends on what the author who built it created for you.
-If you use SmartList Builder, for example, the author has control over what columns will display and be available to choose from.
+Depending on the Smartlist, there may not be any difference in the listing here.
+What a user will see here depends on what the author who built it created.
+In SmartList Builder, for example, the author has control over what columns will display and be available to choose from.

-In many SmartLists, the column names will be friendly enough but at times, it may require the use of some trial and error to see if a particular field contains the data you want to see (i.e. add the column then run it and remove the column if it’s not what you’re expecting).
+In many SmartLists, the column names will be friendly enough but at times, it may require the use of some trial and error to see if a particular field contains the data the user wants to see (i.e., add the column then run it and remove the column if it does not contain the desired information).

 Adding columns

-Here are a few (somewhat random) tips to help you find what you want:
+Here are a few (somewhat random) tips to help a user find what they want:

 • Sort by the Type column.

-• If you know the field you want to add is a list type of field (drop down list, lookup or multi-select), it’s often listed here as a Drop Down List.
+• If the user knows the field they want to add is a list type of field (drop-down list, lookup or multi-select), it's often listed here as a Drop Down List.

-• If you’re looking for a particular date field, look for Date etc.
+• If they're looking for a particular date field, look for Date etc.

 • Note that not all types make sense though!
 “Currency” is the type of field identified on things like the Note Index which is a numeric field.

-• Don’t see that on yours?
-Check if someone built this particular SmartList Object for you, i.e. if it is custom.
-The long way to show the Account Number is to link any Account Index field to the GL Account Master table but if you’re using SmarList Builder from eOne Solutions, they have a simple tick box to enable this for you - no work required!
-I wrote about this a number of years ago in this blog post.
+• If that is not what seems to be visible in the list being looked at, check if someone built this particular SmartList Object for the organization, i.e., if it is custom.
+In SmarList Builder from eOne Solutions, they have a simple tick box that the author can enable to show the GL Account for any "index" field, without linking to a GL Accounts table, no work is required!
+I wrote about this many years ago in this blog post.

 • Use CTRL to multi-select columns to add instead of adding one at a time.
 Clicking on columns while holding down the CTRL key will keep the previously selected items.

-• If you are used to looking at the tables for data, try sorting the Columns window by Sequence.
-Typically this sorts the data in table column order, from main table onwards.
-Often the fields you want will then appear in the same order you may be used to seeing them in the tables.
+• For those who are used to looking at the tables for data, try sorting the Columns window by Sequence.
+Typically this sorts the data in table column order, from the main table onwards.
+Often the fields the user(s) want will then appear in the same order that those users may be used to seeing them in the tables.

 Removing columns